RestKit/RestKit/README.md

 1. Focus your project and select the "View" menu > "Navigators" > "Project" to bring the project file list into view.
 1. Drag the RestKit.xcodeproj file from the RestKit project window and drop it on your "<Your Project's Name>".xcodeproj.
 1. Click on your project's name in the sidebar on the left to open the project settings view in the right pane of the window.
-1. In the middle pain you will see **PROJECT** and **TARGETS** headers for your project.
+1. In the middle pane you will see **PROJECT** and **TARGETS** headers for your project.
 Click on your project name, then select **Build Settings** along the top to open the Build Settings editor for your entire project.
 1. Find the **Other Linker Flags** entry and double click it.
 Use the **+** button to add a new entry and enter `-ObjC -all_load`.
 Dismiss the editor with the **Done** button.
 1. Locate the target you wish to add RestKit to in the **TARGETS** list in the middle of the editor pane.
 Select it to open the target settings editor in the right pane of the window.
 1. Click the **Build Phases** tab along the top of the window to open the Build Phases editor.